otterholte/DailyWins/README.md

 - **⭐ Star Moments**: Special achievements you can write notes about
 - **📊 Progress Bars**: Visual feedback showing how close you are to goals
 - **🎉 Animations**: Fun celebrations when you complete tasks!
+- **👥 Accountability Buddies**: Share your progress with friends and view theirs

 ---